deanhamsft/Brinehaven/Imperium of Illutuvan/Outline of the Imperium.md

 - North & Northwest: The Orcish Horde-lands of Kragnor-Zul.
 Endless raids and one full-scale invasion (the Five-Year Blood Winter, 1178–1183 IR) keep the border legions sharp.
 - West: The towering Cenalus Mountains, crossed only by three fortified passes.
 Beyond the western slopes runs the Nesterin River, the legal boundary.
 - Southwest: The fractured Dragonborn kingdom of Ardhall, now the Domain of Thornmaar the Crimson Usurper.
 Thornmaar said to have made a deal with a devil and now sits the Obsidian Throne.
-Dragonborn mercenaries and exiles trickle into Illutuvan service, nursing grudges.
+Dragonborn mercenaries and exiles trickle into Illutuvan service, nursing grudges. ![[Ardhall Current.jpg]]
 - South: The warm, pirate-infested Bon Gulf.
 - East: The stormy Hadtou Ocean.
 The Imperial Navy (primarily tiefling-crewed black galleons) keeps the sea lanes open.